shor-ty/meshQuality/Readme.md

 > wmake libso

 ## Usage ##
-To use the function object, you can go to any case file (a mesh has to be available) and run:
+To use the function object, you can go to any OpenFOAM case (a mesh has to be available) and run:

 > postProcess -func meshQuality